 I loved these cute ketchup and mustard holders.
 Another small detail to give the party a vintage feel.
 For dinner we had sausage, hot dogs, pressed sandwiches (recipe here), grilled veggies, pasta salad, and chips.

-And this may be why some of the snacks didn't get eaten.
-I totally overfed everyone!
+I might have overfed everyone!
 Ha!
 I had a nacho bar complete with all the toppings you could want (chili, jalapenos, onions, black olives, sour cream, etc) and plain and spicy nacho cheese.
 In hindsight, I probably could have stopped there...but due to my intense fear of not having enough food at a party, I decided to feed people dinner also.
-(And the cute food labels had long since blown away).

 I had cute labels for all the food but the wind shattered that dream [says, the drama queen].
-Seriously the wind was blowing everything all over the place so when we switched out the snacks for the "real," food, I thought aloud as to whether I should set them up (knowing they'd be knocked over immediately) and my sister-in-law (who designed them) said, "At this point, I'd let them guess."
+When we switched out the snacks for the "real," food, I thought aloud as to whether I should set them up (knowing they'd be knocked over immediately) and my sister-in-law (who designed them) said, "At this point, I'd let them guess."
 And I laughed out loud.
 Love that girl!

 Cutlery.
 Wrapped and adorned with twine and tickets!
 I also added cute jungle animal plates for the kiddos and saved my mom from wrapping MORE silverware by throwing the kids' cutlery into a mason jar :)